It's the Rush Limbaugh Program and the Excellence in Broadcasting Network.

 How about the press conference where they demanded six different reporters demanded that he apologize or admit that he had made a mistake about something?

-I mean, I it it's just I it it is clear that Mrs. Clinton thinks her audience is uninformed or ill-informed and doesn't know uh the truth of anything because they uh will we'll we'll just soak all this up.
+I mean, it's just, it is clear that Mrs. Clinton thinks her audience is uninformed or ill-informed and doesn't know the truth of anything because they will just soak all this up.

 I mean, come on, toughen up, guys.

-This is all part of the theme that the Bush team consolidating absolute power, running Ramshad over the U.S. Senate and all of that.
+This is all part of the theme, the Bush team consolidating absolute power, running ramshod over the U.S. Senate and all of that.

-She also said, I stay awake at night, thinking about all the mistakes and the wrong direction and all the bad decisions being made in Washington.
+She also said, I stay awake at night thinking about all the mistakes in the wrong direction and all the bad decisions being made in Washington.

 It's very hard to stop people who have no shame about what they're doing.